|

 remnants of the urban bird community and the general distancing and focussing of sounds that we take for granted most of the

+time.
 This is no easy attempt at street realism

 though, nor at a patchwork collage.
 There's far too much of the unexpected, as the four musicians work in unison or at a tangent

+to one another.
 This music has the uninevitability of an early

 "Tiswas" programme with a daring coexistence of moods and attitudes.
+The reggae riffs and toy synthesizer effects

 come courtesy of Steve Beresford and David Toop of Flying Lizards and Prince Far-1 associations; the range of rhythms and